First UK patient to receive new lung cancer vaccine

 Janusz Racz, first UK lung cancer vaccine trial participant

-Approximately 130 participants will be enrolled in the study across 34 research sites in seven countries.
-Six UK sites have been selected including University College London Hospitals NHS Foundation Trust (UCLH), where Mr Racz will receive this novel treatment.
+The study will enrol approximately 130 participants across 34 research sites in seven countries.
+Researchers have selected six UK sites, including University College London Hospitals NHS Foundation Trust (UCLH), where Mr Racz will receive the novel treatment.

-The trial will enrol patients with different stages of non-small cell lung cancer, from early stage disease before surgery or radiotherapy (stage 2 and 3) to stage 4 or recurrent lung cancer.
+The trial will enrol patients with non-small cell lung cancer, from stage 2 and 3 to stage 4 or recurrent disease

-The investigational vaccine, made by the German biotechnology company, BioNTech is designed to improve the immune system’s ability to identify cancerous cells and target them directly.
+The BioNTech vaccine trains the immune system to identify and target cancer cells.
 This will reduce of toxicity on healthy cells which traditional treatments like chemotherapy are unable to distinguish.

 The ultimate aim of the trial is to determine the safety of the treatment and that patients are able to tolerate it well.